Huotes/CommitMaker/README.md

 While urinating, Chuck Norris is easily capable of welding titanium.

 Behind every successful man, there is a woman.
 Behind every dead man, there is Chuck Norris.

+The easiest way to determine Chuck Norris' age is to cut him in half and count the rings.